 Learning is for Everyone, Inc. was founded by Steve and Terri Willingham, with founding board members Wanda Barrett, Christy Bebeau and Mary Ann Gray in 2003, and evolved over a period of years, from an informal statewide homeschool support group into a full scale, Great Nonprofits Top Rated (2013) non-profit organization .
 Mr. & Mrs. Willingham served on the board of LI4E until March 2014.

-LI4E incorporated as a Florida not-for-profit in 2003, and received its 501(c)(3) recognitionin late 2004.
-In 2005, we embarked on a short term plan to enhance services and improve outreach in the service of a long term vision to help bring everyone — regardless of learning choice – to the Education Conversation table.
+LI4E incorporated as a Florida not-for-profit in 2003, and received its 501(c)(3) recognition in late 2004.
+In 2005, LI4E embarked on a short term plan to enhance services and improve outreach in the service of a long term vision to help bring everyone — regardless of learning choice – to the Education Conversation table.

 The Curiosity Driven Life

 The LI4E transformation from homeschool support to overall learning support was the result of a growing cognizance that many home based learners and informal educators use a variety of resources for learning that often utilize public learning resources, and that many public and private school families are often looking for more effective personal ways to supplement or enhance their children’s learning.

 Everyone, for the most part, was willing to explore a variety of learning ideas, resources and concepts in order to help their children learn, or simply because they were interested themselves.
 A resource that a home educator found useful was often the same resource that a public school student’s family found useful.
 Additionally, public education resources are often used by home educators and, increasingly, public education was looking to the lessons of home based education.

 In short, we recognized that we all want the same thing, for ourselves and for our children: The knowledge we need to live well and meaningfully.
 Key to achieving those ends is the need for adaptability and an innate curiosity that drives lifelong learning.